 Requirements include that the applicant has high ethical standards, integrity, morals, leadership skills and be service oriented.
 This career demands mature, responsible individuals who are willing to work rotating shifts, weekends, and holidays.

 Interested applicants must apply online to the CSUN Office of Human Resources.
 Application are not accepted in any other format.
 You must also upload a resume with your online application and you may also attach additional documents such as a POST certificate.
 The university no longer accepts applications in person, by mail, email or fax.
 Please note there is not a separate posting for lateral applicants.
 Lateral applicants, cadets, entry-level applicants all apply to the same job posting/pool.
+On the Human Resources website, look for the "Police Officer/Cadet" job posting.

 CSUN Office of Human Resources conducts an initial screening of all applications, ensuring applicants meet the minimum qualifications of the position.
 Subsequently, applications undergo a second screening by the Department of Police Services, and only selected applicants will move forward in the process.
 Filing an application does not ensure selection in the process.
+If you have questions about the application process, please contact Christina Villalobos at (818) 677-7922 or by email.

-Physical Abilities Test & Written Exam
+Physical Abilities Test (PAT) & Written Exam (PELLETB)

 Applicants who are selected to participate in the testing process will be notified by mail of the next opportunity to take the POST Physical Abilities test and written Entry-level Law Enforcement Test Battery.
 The physical abilities portion is composed of five components, shown below.
 Each of the five components are timed.
 Performance times are converted to points and summed.
 A total of 384 points are required to pass.